Managing Form Submissions in Central¶

 - Start the Get OData feed action.

-Copy and paste in the link from Central and then select OK.
+Leave the feed type as Basic (not Advanced), then copy and paste in the link from Central and then select OK.

 The Navigator window now appear.
 Select Submissions, then Load.